mavdol/capsule/README.md

 #### TypeScript / JavaScript

-Capsule provides polyfills for Node.js built-ins.
+Common Node.js built-ins are available.
 Use the standard `fs` module:

 ```typescript
 import { task } from "@capsule-run/sdk";